msvrtan/msvrtan.github.io/about.md

 title: About me
 permalink: /about-me/
 ---

-My name is Miro Svrtan, I live in Zagreb,Croatia.
+My name is Miro Svrtan and I'm a professional PHP developer living in Zagreb, Croatia.

-I am a professional PHP developer, started with PHP back in 1999 as a student.
-From being a one man band web developer, via focusing on PHP development in a team environment to being a technical analyst.
+I started using PHP as a student, back in 1999.
+At first I worked as a one man band web developer and from there I progressed, via focusing on PHP development in a team environment, to being a technical analyst.

-From mid 2014 I have my own company [Null Development][nulldev], working remotely for EU based startups as Senior PHP developer, using Symfony2.
-While trying to create cleaner, better code that can be easily tested, I became daily TDD/BDD practitioner using PHPUnit, PHPSpec & Behat.
+Since mid 2014 I run my own company [Null Development][nulldev], working remotely for EU based startups as Senior PHP developer, using Symfony2.
+While trying to create cleaner, better code that can be easily tested, I became a daily TDD/BDD practitioner using PHPUnit, PHPSpec & Behat.

 With all the changes in PHP world last 5-6 years, I decided to focus more on backend development & ops work.
 Focusing more on technical requirements of projects then how applications behave or look, I found opportunity to build/maintain/develop multiple large scale PHP projects.
 I love my 15" MacBook, writing code in PHPStorm, running it in Vagrant, provision not only dev environment using Ansible but our staging & production servers to get the same environment everywhere.
 Most of my bugs are found by CircleCI or Travis CI before they hit staging or production.